A unified analysis of a class of proximal bundle methods for solving hybrid convex composite optimization problems: The GPB Framework

 We now discuss the role played by the parameter $\tau$ of GPB.
-First, $\tau$ is only used in step 1 for determining the class ${\cal C}_\phi(\Gamma_{j}, x_{j}^c, \lam, \tau)$ where $\Gamma_{j+1}$ is chosen from.
-Second, $\tau$ has to be sufficiently close to one, i.e., $\tau\in [\bar \tau,1)$ where $\bar \tau$ is as in \eqref{eq:tau1}.
-Third, even though some variants do not depend on the scalar $\tau$ as mentioned in the above two remarks, the analysis of GPB does.
-Fourth, 2C-PB and MC-PB do not depend on $\tau$ since the updates (E2) and (E3) do not.
-(Recall the meaning of 1C-PB, 2C-PB and MC-PC given in the sentence following (E3).)
-Moreover, both of these variants can be viewed as special cases of GPB with $\tau=\bar \tau$ but since their implementation do not depend on the choice of $\tau$, they do not need to compute or estimate $\bar \tau$.
-Fifth, on the other hand, 1C-PB requires knowledge of a scalar $\tau$ as mentioned in the first and second remarks since the update (E1) depends on $\tau$ (see \eqref{eq:affine}).
+First, $\tau$ is only used in step 1 as input to the BU blackbox to obtain $\Gamma_{j}$.
+Second, even though the analysis of GPB depends on a scalar $\tau$ satisfying \eqref{rel:tau1}, the implementations of some specific instances of GPB do not require knowledge of such $\tau$.
+For instance, since the updates (E2) and (E3) do not depend on $\tau$, the GPB instances 2C-PB and MC-PB do not depend on $\tau$ either.
+(Recall the meaning of 1C-PB, 2C-PB and MC-PB given in the sentence following (E3) in Section \ref{sec:intro}.)
+Third, the GPB instance 1C-PB requires a scalar $\tau$ satisfying \eqref{rel:tau1} since the update (E1) depends on $\tau$ (see \eqref{eq:affine}).
+Finally, \eqref{rel:tau1} implies that $\tau$ has to be sufficiently close to one which, in the context of (E1), means that the new bundle $\Gamma_j$ is closer to $\Gamma_{j-1}$ than the new cut $\ell_f(\cdot;x_{j-1}) + h(\cdot)$ in view of the nature of the one-cut scheme (E1) (see relation \eqref{eq:affine}).

+We finally briefly discuss how accurately GPB solves the prox problem \eqref{eq:key-prox}.
+Since $\Gamma_{j} \le \phi$, it follows from the definition of $m_{j}$ in \eqref{ineq:hpe1} that $m_{j} \le m_{j}^*$, and hence that